Labo-Lacourse/stepmix/scripts/README.md

 python3 run_real_example.py --n_repetitions 100 --max_iter 10000
 ```

 Running the above may take a while (15 minutes on a Macbook Pro M2 Pro).
-You can lower the number of bootstrap repetitions for faster results.
+You can lower the number of bootstrap repetitions for faster results (e.g., `--n_repetitions 10`).